Telmate/TelmateFrameGrabber/README.md

 All basic Kurento libraries are needed as mentioned in [How to Develop Kurento Modules](http://doc-kurento.readthedocs.io/en/stable/mastering/develop_kurento_modules.html)

-Please make sure Boost C++ and OpenCV are installed
+Please make sure Boost C++ and OpenCV are installed, all -dev packages are installed.

 To build the Java bindings, Maven is needed.